uoft-lgcu/lgcu.ca/pages/resources.md

 permalink: /resources/
 ---

 Are there any resources you've found helpful that aren't listed on this page?
-Let us know using [the LGCU website issues form](https://gitreports.com/issue/uoft-lgcu/lgcu.ca "LGCU website issues form")!
+Contact a member of the LGCU Website Committee or make an issue on our [GitHub issues reporting page](https://github.com/uoft-lgcu/lgcu.ca/issues)!

 **On This Page**
 * This list will be replaced by ToC